Back to top

 Causes of piles

-Piles develop when the veins in your anal canal become swollen, which may happen for a number of reasons, such as:
+Piles develop when the veins in your anal canal become swollen, which may happen for a number of reasons.
+These include if you:

-- if you strain when you go to the toilet, for example if you have constipation or long-lasting diarrhoea
+- strain when you go to the toilet, for example if you have constipation

 Piles are also common during pregnancy.
 They may develop due to the higher pressure in your tummy (abdomen) when you’re pregnant.
 They usually get better after you give birth.